 Magnets can produce magnetic fields that enable them to attract certain metals from afar without touching them.
 Some magnets are produced naturally and some are man-made.
 Although there are many different types of magnets, the two most popular artificial magnets are ferrite magnets and rare earth neodymium magnets.

 Rare earth magnets and ferrite magnets are all types of permanent magnets.
 They are made up of a material that, once charged, will remain magnetic for many years unless damaged.
 However, not all permanent magnets are the same.
-Rare earth and ferrite magnets have different strength and resilience because they are made of different metal alloys.
+Rare earth and ferrite magnets have different strengths and resilience because they are made of different metal alloys.

 For many years, all magnets have been natural magnets, such as lodestone, which is a kind of iron ore with magnetic properties.
 In 1952, magnets were first made of ferrite.
 By making magnets from ferrites, engineers can make magnets in any shape they want.
 By making the carefully manufactured mixture into ferrite magnets, a stronger magnetic field can be produced than in nature.
 Ferrite magnets are cheaper, stronger and soon become popular.
 Ferrite magnets are also called hard ferrite magnets or ferromagnets.
 They are made of strontium or barium ferrite.